paulc4/microservices-demo/README.md

 # microservices-demo

-Demo application to go with Blog on spring.io
+Demo application to go with my Microservices Blog on spring.io